 It’s important to be prepared to submit supporting evidence of these allegations during child custody proceedings whenever possible so you don’t get into a “he-said, she-said” type of argument.
 A lawyer from O’Connor Family Law can help parents fight for their parental rights when facing allegations of abuse or neglect from state authorities or co-parents.
 Alternatively, our team can also prepare a case to help you protect your child if you believe that your child is suffering abuse from their other parent.

-Discuss Common Child Custody Concerns with an Attorney in Westborough
+Discuss Common Child Custody Concerns with an Attorney in Worcester

 In other cases, you might need a dedicated family attorney to fight for your parental rights and protect your children from abuse and neglect.
-Seeking legal help from an experienced child custody attorney at O’Connor Family Law can put you in the right direction to get the end result you’re looking for.
-Call today to learn more about how we can help in your case.
+Seeking legal help from an experienced child custody attorney at O’Connor Family Law can put you in the right direction to get the result you’re looking for.